Limnoria/Limnoria-doc/use/faq.rst

 Is there a command that can tell me what capability another command requires?
 =============================================================================

-  No, there isn't, and there probably never will be.
+  No, and there probably never will be.

-  Commands have the flexibility to check any capabilities they wish to check; while this flexibility is useful, it also makes it hard to guess what capability a certain command requires.
-We could make a solution that would work in a large majority of cases, but it wouldn't (and couldn't!) be absolutely correct in all circumstances, and since we're anal and we hate doing things halfway, we probably won't ever add this partial solution.
+  Commands are allowed to check any capability at runtime, so it's impossible to answer this definitively without switching to a more restrictive mechanism.
+  Your best bet may be to inspect the source code, and especially the command's :ref:`converters <wrap-converter-list>` list for any capability checks.

 .. _user-faq-karma-not-working: